-the normalized IPC for a given configuration it is computed with respect to the same hardware configuration but with perfect-migration.
+The default policy for the register transfer is to be performed in parallel with the writeback phase.
+The default latency for transferring the registers during the necessary-update phase is assumed to be 100 cycles, 30 cycles for the initiation of the transfer and a cycle thereafter to transmit each of the 70 architectural registers.
+Unless indicated otherwise, when reporting the normalized IPC for a given configuration it is computed with respect to the same hardware configuration but with perfectmigration.
 In perfect-migration the migration-penalty is zero and the resources are warmed-up ideally.
 Finally, the default number of cores is two.